Medical Malpractice Wrongful Death Leads to $1.25 Verdict

 In the majority of misdiagnosis cases, one of the most difficult parts for the plaintiff is establishing that the failure to diagnose directly caused the patient’s condition to worsen.
 This case is unique insofar as that failure was directly related to the doctor’s decision not to order more tests.

-If a misdiagnosis resulted in a worsening of your condition, the Tampa medical malpractice attorneys at Masterson, Hoag & Smith can help recover damages for you.
+If a misdiagnosis resulted in a worsening of your condition, the St. Petersburg medical malpractice attorney at Masterson & Hoag, P.A. can help recover damages for you.
 We can help you get compensation for your past and future medical expenses, your pain and suffering, and your lost wages or lack of employability.
 Talk to us today for a free consultation.